 Teething can be stressful for both you and your baby.
 It can cause a lot of troublesome situations to your baby like whimpering, drooling, or discomfort.
 Usually, a baby’s first tooth comes out at six months old.
+Just after you open that cookware set from the baby shower from so long ago.
 Thus, you as a parent needs to prepare for this or at least know some ways on how to ease your baby from the pain.

 Give your baby something soft to bite

-Making use of firm rubber teethers or soft cloth can be very helpful.
+Making use of firm rubber teethers on a relaxing recliner, like this, or soft cloth can be very helpful.
 Chill them in the fridge, not in the freezer, so your baby’s gum will be eased with a good sense of coldness when it bites them.

 Let your baby eat cold food